paul-g/protrade/README.md

 If everything is OK, a login window will appear, prompting you for a Betfair account and password.

 The task `ant run-test` allows bypassing the login to enable the functionalities which do not require a Betfair account.

-#Note!

-A web site for the latest protrade release is under construction.